elijaydot/AISaturdayLagos/Week7/README.md

-# Week 7: Advanced Classification Modeling and Evaluation
+# Week 7: Advanced Classification and Regression Modeling

+This week's project covers two distinct machine learning tasks: a classification problem to detect SMS spam and a regression problem to predict California housing prices.
+Both analyses explore linear and non-linear models, robust evaluation techniques like k-fold cross-validation, and hyperparameter tuning.

+---

+## Part 1: SMS Spam Classification Analysis

-This project extends the SMS spam detection analysis from Week 6 by introducing non-linear models, robust evaluation techniques like k-fold cross-validation, and hyperparameter tuning to identify the best-performing model for classifying SMS messages.
+This project extends the SMS spam detection analysis from Week 6 by introducing non-linear models and more advanced evaluation techniques to identify the best-performing model for classifying SMS messages.

 *   **Notebook**: `Week_7_Linear_Classification_Non_Linear_Modeling.ipynb`
 *   **Dataset**: SMS Spam Collection from the UCI Machine Learning Repository.
 *   **Data Source**: https://raw.githubusercontent.com/justmarkham/pycon-2016-tutorial/master/data/sms.tsv

-## Project Methodology
+### Classification Methodology

 The analysis follows a structured workflow to build, compare, and optimize a suite of classification models.